ujagaga/door_lock_server/README.md

 This server is intended for controlling a WiFi enabled door lock at a guesthouse.
 Besides a web UI, there is an MQTT client so WiFi enabled embedded devices can connect to the server and receive commands.

+NOTE: this version uses sqlite database and is simpler for local development, but on hosting it does not perform well, so there is also branch "lt19mysql" which uses MySql and works better.
+It is intended for use at a specific address, so you should go through HTML and adjust.

 ## Installing dependencies
 	pip install flask flask-sqlalchemy requests flask_mqtt flask_mail